CyberSource/cybersource-plugins-commercetools/docs/Reverse-a-Payment.md

 Cancel Authorization Response Handling

-- A successful reversal will change the INITIAL CANCEL_AUTHORIZATION to a SUCCESS CANCEL_AUTHORIZATION transaction, adding the Reversal Request ID onto the transaction as an `interactionId`.
+- A successful reversal will change the INITIAL CANCEL_AUTHORIZATION to a SUCCESS CANCEL_AUTHORIZATION transaction, adding the Reversal Request Id onto the transaction as an `interactionId`

-- Incase if the reversal is not successful due to any reason, the plugin will change the INITIAL CANCEL_AUTHORIZATION to FAILURE CANCEL_AUTHORIZATION transaction along with adding the Reverse Request ID onto the transaction as an `interactionId`.
-One can request a cancel authorization again if its failed
+- If the reversal is not successful due to any reason, the plugin will change the INITIAL CANCEL_AUTHORIZATION to FAILURE CANCEL_AUTHORIZATION transaction along with adding the Reverse Request Id onto the transaction as an `interactionId`.
+One can request a cancel authorization again if it is failed